Gabriellamin/Min-homepage.github.io/_pages/about.md

 My research interests are NLP, LLMs, AI for social good, and social data mining.
 I am open to all kinds of collaboration, please drop me an email if you are interested in my research.

 # 🔥 News
-- *Jan 2024*: Our paper about cost-efficient LLM cascades with mixture of thoughts is accepted to ICLR 2024.
+- *Jan 2024*: Our paper about LLM cascades for cost-efficient reasoning is accepted to ICLR 2024.
 - *Dec 2023*: Our paper about compositional generalization in LLMs is accepted to ICASSP 2024.

 # 📝 Selected Publications